op-de-kop/op-de-kop/src/en-US/index.md

 ## Season 2024 - 2025

-This is our current timetable

-You can sign up for the trial class in januari.

-Only for the handstand class you can start right away!
+Would you like to attend a trial class?
+You can do so in the first week of January!
+Sign up now for the classes starting in January!
+We will end this series on Thursday, April 24 with a class presentation in a theater.
+In the final weeks before the presentation, we will create a performance with the help of a theater director!
 <details>
 <summary>
  <strong class="cursor-pointer">